reab5555/MS-Treatment-Prediction/README.md

   </tr>
 </table>

+In order to predict Treatment effectiveness, various machine learning models were explored, including:
 1. **Decision Tree Classifier** Achieved the best performance with an F1 score of 0.72, making it the preferred model due to its interpretability and alignment with the task's low complexity.
 2. **Gradient Boosting** Provided competitive performance but with increased computational complexity.
 3. **Random Forest:** Offered robustness through ensemble learning but was prone to overfitting with smaller treatment subgroups.